 This isn’t Grandma’s bingo!
 This bingo game provides a fun way to learn more about safer sex, STIs, and contraception.

 Yes!
 SHAG is now offering personalized, confidential answers to students' sexual health and safer sex questions via text.
 Responses from our trained peer educators within 24 hours!
-E-mail firstname.lastname@example.org from your brown e-mail (because this service is just for Brown students) to get the SHAG texting number, call Health Promotion at 401-863-2794 to request the number, or look for our posters around campus.
+E-mail firstname.lastname@example.org from your Brown e-mail (because this service is just for Brown students) to get the SHAG texting number, call Health Promotion at 401-863-2794 to request the number, or look for our posters around campus.

 Peer Educators are trained in current sexual health knowledge and effective approaches to sexual health education.
 You will have the opportunity to learn valuable facilitation skills, develop expertise in a range of sexual health topics, and serve as an advocate for sexual health at Brown.
 Peer Educators facilitate workshops in conjunction with Health Education staff and also participate in sexual health outreach projects through Health Promotion (like tables on the green and materials development and distribution).
 Workshops and outreaches are designed to:

 - Promote dialogue about healthy sexuality and safer sex.